ansible-collections/microsoft.iis/docs/docsite/rst/guide_migration.rst

 Module ``win_iis_webbinding``
 -----------------------------

-Migrated to :ref:`microsoft.iis.website <ansible_collections.microsoft.iis.website_module>`.
+Migrated to :ansplugin:`microsoft.iis.website#module`.

-The entire module has been removed and the functionality has been merged into the :ref:`microsoft.iis.website <ansible_collections.microsoft.iis.website_module>` module.
+The entire module has been removed and the functionality has been merged into the :ansplugin:`microsoft.iis.website#module` module.
 The bindings are now specified by the ``bindings`` parameter in the website module and can be used to add, remove, or set multiple bindings in one operation on the website.
 While most of the ``bindings`` entries follow the same format as the old module, there are some changes to a binding entry:

 * ``host_header`` - Has been renamed to ``hostname``
 * ``ssl_flags`` - Has been split into ``use_sni`` and ``use_ccs``